RedAnne0not0/misc_utils/json_viewers/json_viewer_app/README.md

 ## System Requirements

-- macOS (developed and tested on macOS Sequoia 15.1 with M2 chip)
+- macOS (developed and tested on macOS Tahoe 26.1 with M2 chip)
 - Python 3.11+ (for building from source)

 ## Installation